CKOI (network): History

 On February 1, 2011, Sherbrooke stations CHLT-FM 107.7 (Souvenirs Garantis) and CKOY-FM 104.5 swapped affiliation, with 104.5 becoming CJTS-FM and 107.7 became CKOY-FM; the latter kept the morning and evening talk shows which were aired under its Souvenirs Garantis affiliation, but the remaining of the programming (9am to 4pm and overnight) was replaced by programming from the CKOI network.
 Outside of the talk programming for the new affiliates, all stations in the CKOI network carried a hot adult contemporary format.

 Also that day, the CKOI network adopted a new logo, slogan and image for the network; however, CFEL-FM retained the old branding and slogan.
 Following its transfer to Leclerc Communication, the station switched to an all-locally originated schedule, continuing to carry the CKOI name and Corus-era logo under license from Cogeco.
 (They would adopt the current logo and slogan by Summer 2012.)
 CKOI-FM remained a standalone station, with the Sherbrooke, Gatineau and Trois-Rivières stations sharing programming as part of the network.

 On February 21, 2011, CJRC-FM Gatineau and CHLN-FM Trois-Rivières also switched from Souvenirs Garantis to the CKOI network; all stations retained their local morning show, but carried CKOI programming at other hours.
 Both these stations would soon change their calls to CKOF-FM and CKOB-FM, respectively.

 By January 2012, CKOI-FM returned to their Top 40 format; however, the Gatineau, Sherbrooke and Trois-Rivières stations retained their hybrid talk/Hot AC format.

-On June 20, 2012, Cogeco announced that CKOF-FM, CKOY-FM and CKOB-FM will revert to their talk formats on August 20, 2012, all but dismantling the CKOI network.
-Apart from an expansion of talk programming, no changes in current talk and sports programming are expected for these stations.
+On June 20, 2012, Cogeco announced that CKOF-FM, CKOY-FM and CKOB-FM would revert to their talk formats on August 20, 2012, all but dismantling the CKOI network.
+Apart from an expansion of talk programming, no changes in existing talk and sports programming were expected for these stations.

 On September 2, 2015, Leclerc rebranded CFEL-FM as blvd 102.1, continuing its CHR/Top 40 format, but with more emphasis on francophone music.
 This all but ended the use of CKOI as a brand outside of Montreal, where only CKOI-FM continues to brand as "CKOI".